Have you wondered how big your dog is going to get? Or how often you should bathe your dog? Here are 15 Top Answers to your Questions about Dogs.

-Large breeds (Great Danes, St. Bernards, etc) will double their weight at 5 months.
+Large breeds (Great Danes, St. Bernard, etc) will double their weight at 5 months.

-The easiest way is to use some of the older veterinarian’s ways to compute the adult weight of your new puppy.
+The easiest way is to use some older veterinarian's ways to compute the adult weight of your new puppy.

-Medium to Large Breeds – takes their weight at 14 weeks X 2.5 = adult weight.
+With a medium to large breed, simply take their weight at 14 weeks X 2.5 = adult weight.

 Spaying can help with many health issues.
 It might help to prevent cancer, reduces breast cancer and infections in the uterus.